laradevitt/bootstrap_material/README.md

 ## Customize

 I use [Node.js](https://nodejs.org/), Grunt and Bower to manage CSS and JavaScript assets.
-You can, too, but it requires [this patch](https://www.drupal.org/files/issues/malformed_theme_info-619542-146.patch) to prevent the node_modules and bower_components directories from being scanned by Drupal.
+You can, too, but it requires [this patch](https://www.drupal.org/node/619542#comment-9771891)* to prevent the node_modules and bower_components directories from being scanned by Drupal.
 Otherwise it will crash hard.

+**Update: patch was committed on 2015-10-11 so should be in version 7.40.*

 1. Clone this project into your Drupal installation's themes directory.